oracle/graal/substratevm/DEBUGINFO.md

-Using the ptototype debug info feature
+Using the prototype debug info feature
 --------------------------------------

 To add debug info to a generated native image add flag